 Did you know that you can tell when you’re fertile based on your cervical mucus?
 (Check out the chart below to learn about each phase of cervical mucus and how to use this knowledge to get pregnant!)

-Mucus can be right up there with moist when it comes to off-putting words.
-If you can get past the ick factor, you’ll be rewarded with a beautiful way to predict fertility and ovulation naturally.
+Mucus is right up there with moist when it comes to off-putting words, but if you can get past the ick factor, you’ll be rewarded with a beautiful way to predict fertility and ovulation naturally.

 In fact, cervical mucus (CM) is one of the only signs of fertility that comes before ovulation, which is important because it’s almost too late to have sex when you’re ovulating if you want to get pregnant.

 While you can track your basal body temperature and other signs to confirm ovulation, observing the different phases of cervical mucus will help you know when to make that baby.

 While recording cervical mucus can be a natural, cheap, reliable, and highly effective component to avoid pregnancy using the Fertility Awareness Method (FAM) or Natural Family Planning (NFP), this post focuses on identifying your cervical mucus to help you achieve pregnancy.